Narwallets/meta-pool/docs/index.md

 This contract provides the following value items for the NEAR community:

 #### Helps stakers avoid putting all eggs in one basket
  This contract acts as a staking-pool that distributes it's delegated funds to several validators.
 By delegating to this contract, you greatly reduce the risk of getting no-rewards due to validator outages and you contribute to decentralization and censorship-resistance.
-Besides staking rewards, while staking you will receive $META governance tokens.
+Besides staking rewards, while staking you will receive $META  tokens.
 (Automatic Farming)

-#### Tokenizes Stake
-This contract **tokenizes, liberates, your stake** while it keeps generating staking rewards.
-It allows you to use it to operate on markets or [use it as collateral](https://github.com/luciotato/usdnear-stable).
 #### Provides Liquid Unstaking
 This contract allows users to skip the unstaking waiting period by providing a liquidity pool for *liquid unstaking*.
-This simplifies staking, making staking and unstaking simple and immediate.
+This simplifies NEAR staking, making staking and unstaking simple and immediate.

+#### Tokenizes Stake
+This contract **tokenizes, liberates your stake** while keeping it generating staking rewards.
+It allows you to use it to operate on markets or to [use it as collateral](https://github.com/luciotato/usdnear-stable).

 #### Contributes to decentralization for the NEAR network
  This contract helps decentralization by distributing its delegated funds to several validators.
-If you own a lockup-contract with considerable funds, you can greatly contribute to the decentralization and censorship-resistance of the network and reduce your risk at the same time.
+This contract implements the stake-pool interface, so if you own a lockup-contract with considerable funds, you can greatly contribute to the decentralization and censorship-resistance of the network and reduce your risk at the same time.
 Funds will be automatically distributed between several validators ensuring increased decentralization and continuous rewards.

 #### Creates a Liquidity Pool and fees for Liquidity Providers
 This contract includes a liquidity pool and the opportunity for liquidity providers to earn fees.
-The liquidity pool is a stNEAR->NEAR pool, providing the *Liquid Unstake* functionality and generating fees for the Liquidity Providers.
+The liquidity pool is a stNEAR->NEAR swap pool, providing the *Liquid Unstake* functionality and generating fees for the Liquidity Providers.

 #### Automatic Farming
-This contract integrates two NEP-141 tokens: stNEAR, *staked-NEAR* and $META, the project governance token. $METAs are farmed automatically.
+This contract integrates two NEP-141 tokens: stNEAR, *staked-NEAR* and $META, the project token. $METAs are farmed automatically.
 If you use the liquid unstake function, you'll receive $META; if you stake, you'll get $META with your staking rewards; if you are a Liquidity Provider, you'll get $META with your fees.
 There's also a $META multiplier: *early liquidity providers will receive more $META than late adopters*.

-At launch time the multipliers are:
+At launch time and for a limited period, the multipliers are:
 * 5x: Liquid unstakers get 5 $META per each NEAR they pay in fees
 * 10x: Stakers get 10 $META per each NEAR they receive from staking rewards
 * 50x: Liquidity Providers get 50 $META per each NEAR fee generated

 #### Validator Loans: a safety-net to avoid losing validators on the seat-price cliff
-* This contract will allow struggling validators to keep a seat and keep validating in case of sudden rises in seat price.
+This contract will allow struggling validators to keep a seat and keep validating in case of sudden rises in seat price.
 There will be staking-loans available for whitelisted validators and also emergencies stakes from the liquidity pool.
 Pools requiring staking will have to pay x-epoch rewards in advance.
 Fees paid will be distributed as rewards between the stNEAR holders and/or the Liquidity providers.

-## stNEAR Tokens

-This contract tokenizes your stake, allowing users to manage staked near as a NEP-141 TOKEN, called **stNEAR**.

-stNEARs represent staked NEAR, and can be transferred between users and sold for NEAR in the NEAR/stNEAR Liquidity Pool (paying a fee to skip the unstaking wait period). **The amount of stNEAR you hold is automatically incremented each epoch when staking rewards are paid**.
-This contract also includes a trip-meter functionality, so you can precisely measure rewards received.

 ## Liquid Unstake